philip-searle/gridcase-bios/README.txt

 Some code comments are prefixed with a tag in square brackets.
-These denote important compatibility constraints or restrictions on behaviour imposed on the BIOS.
+These denote important compatibility constraints or restrictions on behaviour imposed on the BIOS, as well as references to GRiD documentation.
 The possible tags are:

  * [TechRef]
-   Refers to the GRiDCase 1500 Series Hardware Technical Reference.
+   Refers to "GRiDCase 1500 Series Hardware Technical Reference Manual", October 1988.
+   GRiD order number 1500-50.

+ * [GridEprom]
+   Refers to "Programming EPROMs for GRiDCase and Compass", October 1986.
+   GRiD order number 031031-44.

+ * [FE3001A manual]
+   Refers to "FE3001A AT Clock Generation and Cycle Control Device".
+   Western Digital advance information, 10/24/90.

  * [Public]
    Identifies locations/APIs mentioned in publicly available documentation,